jessecallahan/Tap-Room-with-Redux/README.md

-# Soda Fountain/Tap Room
+# Soda Fountain/Tap Room with Redux

 Created 05.09.20</br>
 By _**Jesse Callahan**_</br>
 Contact: _**Jessetylercallahan@gmail.com**_</br>

 ## Description
-In this application you can inventory all your soda kegs.
-Each soda Keg has 100 pints in them.
-Set a price to your keg or update an existing and start tracking how much money each one is making!
+This project builds on Tap Room.
+This implementation uses React Redux and has Jest Testing in it.

 ## Setup/Installation Requirements
 1) git clone and go to directory
-2) type 'npm install && npm run start" in terminal
+2) type 'npm install && npm run start" in terminal to use Tap Room
+3) use 'npm run test' command to run Jest tests.

 ## Component Diagram